Kasimir Petrovich Kalitsky: Memory and discussion of Kalitsky's theories

-The tragic death of Kalitsky during Leningrad Blockade (Siege of Leningrad) at the end of 1941, and the recognition of his merits prompted the Petroleum Institute to publish with a positive review his unifying monograph “Scientific foundations of oil exploration” (1944).
-In addition, the institute asked his wife and colleague Vera Kalitskaya (1882–1951) to write a book about his life and scientific works.
-She had literary talent, worked with Kalitsky since 1914 at the Geological Committee, participated in his expeditions and interviewed his colleagues.
+The tragic death of Kalitsky during the Siege of Leningrad at the end of 1941, and the recognition of his merits prompted the Petroleum Institute to publish with a positive review his unifying monograph Scientific foundations of oil exploration (1944).
+In addition, the Institute asked his wife and colleague Vera Kalitskaya (1882–1951) to write a book about his life and scientific works.
+She had literary talent, had worked with Kalitsky since 1914 at the Geological Committee, participated in his expeditions and interviewed his colleagues.
 The book is full of biographical details, based on memories, documents, letters and analysis of publications.

 However, in the late 1940s, the Cold War began and the Soviet ideological struggle affected scientific theories, among which it was necessary to choose the only “correct” one.
 In petroleum geology, these were the views of Ivan Gubkin (1871-1939).
 Kalitsky's theories on the origin and migration of oil began to be actively denied.
 In addition, the book talks about joint work and meetings with geologists who went into exile or were repressed in Stalin’s time.
 And among the presented letters, a meeting in the USA (1927) between Kalitsky and American geneticists, including Thomas Hunt Morgan (1866–1945), was described.
 Morgan became the main ideological enemy during the Lysenkoism time in the USSR (Soviet neo-Lamarckism 1948-65).
 For these reasons, a book about him could not be published.

-Only in 1958, Kalitsky’s achievements made it possible to add an article about him to the additional Vol. 51 of the Great Soviet Encyclopedia.
+Only in 1958, was it possible to add an article about Kalitsky’s achievements to the additional Vol. 51 of the Great Soviet Encyclopedia.
 He was listed as one of the discoverers of important oil fields, the author of the original hypothesis of the origin of oil, and the founder of new directions in petroleum geology.
 The memory of the scientist was restored in 1973 in the All-Union Petroleum Research Geological Prospecting Institute (VNIGRI), in the meeting dedicated to the 100th anniversary of his birth, and later in publications dedicated to the 80th anniversary of the institute (2009).
-Kalitsky’s large oil field discovery near Makhachkala city, according to his 1923-26 expeditions, became important suppliers of oil during the II World War, starting in 1941.
+Kalitsky’s large oil field discovery near Makhachkala city, during his 1923-26 expeditions, became an important supply of oil during World War II, starting in 1941.

 Kalitsky’s hypotheses are especially interesting for the history of science, as an example of the creative development of original theories, based on the collection of data and analysis of numerous facts at the intersections of sciences.
-We hope that further research into the work of Kalitsky will allow historians of science to more fully appreciate the significance of his methods and contribution to petroleum geology.

 Named in honor of K. P. Kalitsky: